NainikaSai09/recipe-time-analysis/README.md

 #### Significance Level: 0.05

 The observed RMSE difference was **≈ 1.51**.
 I then ran a permutation test with 1000 shuffles of the group labels to simulate the distribution of RMSE differences under the null.
+The resulting
-The resulting **p-value was 0.036**.
+**p-value was 0.036**.

 Since 0.036 is slightly below 0.05, this suggests some evidence of a difference in performance.
 However, the effect size (about 1.5 minutes) is extremely small relative to recipe durations.

+We reject the null hypothesis at the 5% significance level, though the effect size is extremely small and not practically meaningful.

 <iframe